 There are no tertiary education institutions (TAFE, private colleges or universities) offering continuing education or training located within the Shire.
-Students need to study out of the immediate area, however, in 2011 there were 317 tertiary students studying in the Upper Lachlan area (173 at TAFE, 117 at university, 27 at other tertiary institutions).
+Students need to study out of the immediate area, however, in 2011 there were 316 tertiary students studying in the Upper Lachlan area (173 at TAFE, 117 at university, 26 at tertiary college).
+This represented 5.4% of the adult population, which was 4% lower than the NSW average.